neuro-inc/mlops-demo-oss-dogs/README.md

 neuro login
 ```

-Build images used in the flow
+Build all images used in the flow:

 ```shell
 neuro-flow build ALL
 ```

-Create a secret with a private SSH key for GitHub repository access (pull/push access should be allowed, SSH key should not be protected with a passphase)
+Create a secret with a private SSH key for accessing the GitHub repository (pull/push access should be allowed and the SSH key should not be protected with a passphrase):

 ```shell
 neuro secret add gh-rsa @~/.ssh/id_rsa
 ```

-Create a secret with your account token for training pipeline authentication
+Create a secret with your account token for authenticating the training pipeline:

 ```shell
 neuro secret add platform-token $(neuro config show-token)
 ```

-Set up the variables provided by Neu.ro team needed to run the loads in your cluster.
+Set up the variables needed to run the loads in your cluster that were provided by the Neu.ro team:

 ```shell
 export MLFLOW_STORAGE=<storage:path>
 export MLFLOW_URI=<URI>
 ```

-Create Pachyderm pipeline that will (re)train model on every dataset update
+Create a Pachyderm pipeline that will (re)train the model on every dataset update:

 ```shell
 neuro-flow run create_pipeline --param mlflow_storage $MLFLOW_STORAGE --param mlflow_uri $MLFLOW_URI
 ```

-Download full dataset to storage
+Download the full dataset to storage:

 ```shell
 neuro-flow run prepare_remote_dataset